This post will show you how to tour Lisbon on tram 28. Tram 28 brings you up and down Lisbon hills to the most historic parts of the city.

 Below you can see the two-towered Sé, Lisbon’s cathedral on the border of Alfama.

-I was wondering why Portuguese cathedrals have such short names.
-It’s because they were built for bishops.
-They were originally called Sedes Episcopalis, the Bishop’s seat.
+I have been wondering why Portuguese cathedrals have such short names and now I know why.
+Because they were built for bishops and originally called Sedes Episcopalis, the Bishop’s seat.

 The Sé of Lisbon was built in 1150.
-Since those days it has seen earthquakes after one another including the 1755 earthquake, and each time The Sé was rebuilt, and each time something new was added to the original cathedral.
+Since those days there have earthquakes one after another, including the 1755 earthquake, and each time The Sé was rebuilt and something new added to the original cathedral.

 In front to the Sé you can take a tuk tuk if you like, there are many of them in Lisbon for the tourists.
-We instead were touring Lisbon on tram 28 and took the tram to the west, up to Bairro Alto on the opposite side of Baixa, the city centre lower down.
+We instead were touring Lisbon on tram 28 and took the tram in direction west and up to Bairro Alto on the opposite side of Baixa, the Lisbon city centre lower down.

 In fact we went further than Bairro Alto.
 To get a general view of Bairro Alto we first took the tram all the way through, almost to the end stop.
-We hopped off at Jardim da Estrela since somebody told us it’s not worth going further than that.
+We hopped off at Jardim da Estrela, that was because somebody told us it’s not worth going further than that.